WMD-group/PyTASER/README.md

 # PyTASER

 PyTASER is a Python (3.9+) library and set of command-line tools for classifying spectral features in bulk materials, post-DFT.
-The goal of this library is to provide qualitative comparisons for experimental TAS spectra, a complex and tedious process) especially for pristine materials.
+The goal of this library is to provide qualitative comparisons for experimental TAS spectra - a complex and tedious process, especially for pristine materials.
 The main features include:

 * An interactive TAS spectrum for a pristine semiconducting material
 * Isolating spectra for individual band transitions from the overall TAS spectrum for the material.